Dr. Thomas Pani

 Executable specs fix it

-Executable specs give AI-generated code a tight oracle during generation and review.
+Executable specs give AI-generated code a tight, agent-invokable oracle during generation and review.

 How This Fits in the Landscape Show comparison